CP1404/Practicals/prac_05/README.md

 # Practical 05 - Dictionaries, Code Reviews with PRs

 **Did you finish last week's work?
 Including the practice section?** If not, make sure to complete it during the week.
-If you do not understand anything, bring those questions to your tutor the following week.
+If you have any questions, ask your peers or tutor the following week.

-Your reason for doing this subject/degree probably has something to do with getting a job in the IT industry.
+_Your_ reason for doing this subject/degree probably has something to do with getting a job in the IT industry.

-Our reason for teaching you things like we are today is the same -- to prepare you for work in the industry.
+_Our_ reason for teaching you things like we are today is the same - to prepare you for work in the industry.

 A common and important part of development jobs in the IT industry is